 If you are an income support recipient with a grandfathered account-based pension and you cease to be paid an income support payment on or after 1 January 2015, the grandfathering provisions will cease to apply.

-An account-based pension can run for your lifetime, as long as there is sufficient capital available, and can be transferred to your beneficiary (generally your spouse) after you die.
+An account-based pension can run for your lifetime, as long as there is sufficient capital available, and can be transferred to an eligible beneficiary (generally your spouse) after you die.
 Account-based pensions are a good way to secure an income stream for your spouse.

 Let's assume Joe wants to receive $30,000 pa as a pension.
-At marginal tax rates, $30,000 of income normally results in tax payable of $2,242 (excluding Medicare levy and tax offsets).
-However, as Joe is over 60, the pension is paid 100 per cent tax-free.
+As Joe is over 60, the pension is pad 100 per cent tax-free.

 Nominating a reversionary beneficiary

 When you start an account-based pension, an important decision you need to make is how the remaining balance of your pension will be distributed upon your death (assuming, of course, that there is some money left).

 With regard to your account-based pension, you can generally make the following nominations:

 - Non-binding beneficiary – while you may provide direction to a super fund trustee, it does not guarantee that your death benefit will be paid to the person you have nominated and/or your estate.

 - Reversionary beneficiary – the nominated person (generally a spouse) will automatically continue to receive the pension after your death.